• Home

 Albeit a universally handy polyester thread will function admirably on most material, in case you’re working with a somewhat extraordinary fabric, for example, stretch or heavyweight, at that point, the general guideline is to utilize a similar sort of thread as the fabric.

 Along these lines, for instance, in case you’re sewing with 100% cotton material, use 100% cotton thread and match the thread weight to your fabric.
-Once in a while, your sewing example or directions will offer you guidance on which sort of thread used.
+Once in a while, your sewing example or directions will offer you guidance on which sort of thread to use.

 Matching color is also used to make the garment more appealing to the eyes.
 On the off chance that you can’t find an accurate color match, pick a thread one or two shades darker than the fabric, as the light thread will stand apart more – except if you need to make something special of it!